COVID-19 Information for New Mexico Travelers

 Guidelines for all Travelers

-Those traveling to New Mexico are asked to please follow safety guidelines and restrictions.
-If you have travel questions or need confirmation regarding the guidelines, please contact our office at 800-448-1240 or via email.
+If you have travel questions or need information regarding guidelines, please contact our office at 800-448-1240 or via email.
 Terms of the New Mexico Public Health Order and Navajo Nation Executive Order most relevant to travelers are listed below.
-Please note, there is no mandatory visitor quarantine or isolation in place.

-- Food establishments that are NM Safe Certified operate at 75% of max capacity indoor dining, 75% of max capacity for outdoor dining
+- Food establishments can operate at 100% of max capacity indoor/outdoor dining

-- Bars and clubs are open to 33% max indoor capacity and 75% outdoor
+- Bars and clubs are open to 100% max indoor/outdoor capacity

-- Large entertainment venues operate at 25% indoor capacity and 50% outdoor space
+- All entertainment venues can operate at 100% indoor/outdoor space

 Navajo Nation Guidelines